 - 4.27.
 The Applicants submit that the ability to fully include SVPHS in the general dealings of the SVHA Group will generate transaction cost savings. - 4.28.
 Specifically, the Applicants submit that the more clearly centralised negotiations that would take place as a result of the proposed conduct will produce cost savings that are likely to include a decrease in the number of hours spent engaging with Funding Organisations and third party suppliers, a decrease in the costs involved in seeking professional advice (such as legal advice) associated with the negotiations, and the opportunity to develop standard form contracts for the SVHA Group as a whole. - 4.29.
 Bupa acknowledges that cost savings are an important public benefit.
-However Bupa states that in practice it negotiates with the SVHA Group as a whole and is of the opinion that authorisation is not required.
+However Bupa states that in practice it negotiates with the SVHA Group as a whole and is of the opinion that authorisation is not required. - 4.30.
+Medibank Private has submitted that negotiations with the SVHA Group are negotiated and co-ordinated on a state basis.
+Medibank Private states that the requirement for three separate negotiations is primarily due to efficiencies of co-ordinating each negotiation with state based personnel and operational concerns particular to each regional group.

-- 4.30.
+- 4.31.
 Generally there are transaction costs associated with contracting.
-These transaction costs can be lower where a single negotiating process is employed, such as in a collective bargaining arrangement, relative to a situation where multiple negotiation processes are necessary. - 4.31.
-Currently, the Applicants, other than SVPHS, operate as a single legal entity and are, in effect, already able to negotiate through a single process with suppliers and Funding Organisations. - 4.32.
-The ACCC considers that there is likely to be transaction cost savings from including SVPHS in the SVHA Group when dealings with suppliers and Funding Organisations.
-Participation in the collective bargaining group is likely to reduce SVPHS's negotiation costs and costs incurred in acquiring the information and advice necessary to make informed purchasing decisions.
+These transaction costs can be lower where a single negotiating process is employed, such as in a collective bargaining arrangement, relative to a situation where multiple negotiation processes are necessary. - 4.32.
+Currently, the Applicants, other than SVPHS, operate as a single legal entity and are, in effect, already able to negotiate through a single process with suppliers and Funding Organisations. - 4.33.
+The ACCC considers that there is likely to be transaction cost savings from including SVPHS in the SVHA Group when dealing with suppliers and Funding Organisations.
+Participation in the collective bargaining group is likely to reduce SVPHS's negotiation costs and costs incurred in acquiring the information and advice necessary to make informed purchasing decisions. - 4.34.
 Suppliers and Funding Organisations are also likely to face reduced costs as a result of not having to negotiate with SVPHS separately to the other members of the SVHA Group.
+However, a single negotiation may not be the most efficient in all the circumstances where there are state specific factors and funding models, for example with health insurers.